vishrutkohli/mailman3/src/mailman/docs/DATABASE.rst

 as soon as a new migration is added in the sources, it will be automatically reflected in the schema on first-run post-update.

+'''Note:''' When autogenerating migrations using alembic, be sure to check the created migration before adding it to the version control.
+For some of the special datatypes defined in ``mailman.database.types``, you will have to manually change the datatype.
+For example, ``mailman.database.types.Enum()`` needs to be changed to ``sa.Integer()`` ,as Enum type stores just the integer in the database.
+A more complex migration would be needed for ``UUID`` depending upon the database layer to be used.

 .. _SQLAlchemy: http://www.sqlalchemy.org/
 .. _SQLite3: http://docs.python.org/library/sqlite3.html